Blake Clark

 Blake Clark is an American stand-up comedian and actor.
 He is best known as Chet Hunter on Boy Meets World, Harry Turner on Home Improvement, as well as his frequent collaborations with Adam Sandler.
 Clark has voiced Slinky Dog in the Toy Story franchise starting with 2008's Toy Story: The Musical, having inherited the role from his friend Jim Varney, who died of lung cancer in 2000.

 Early life

 Blake Clark was born and raised in Macon, Georgia.
 He is a veteran of the Vietnam War, having served as a first lieutenant in the United States Army with the 5th Infantry Division.
-During his time in the army, he was also a member of the 101st Airborne Division known as the "Screaming Eagles."

-Following his military service he had a number of jobs including working as a football coach and a history high school teacher.
+Following his military service he had a number of jobs including working as a football coach and a high school history teacher.

 Career

 In 1980, Clark moved to Los Angeles to break into show business and comedy.

 In 1984, Clark co-starred in the George Carlin HBO TV show Apt.
 2C of which only the pilot episode was ever made.